Vietnam.vn - Nền tảng quảng bá Việt Nam

 She said that yellow tofu is a traditional dish of the Teochew people, China, introduced to Vietnam and became a familiar dish of the Chinese people in Cho Lon area.
 Especially on the occasion of Lantern Festival, Chinese people eat this dish to pray for a lucky, peaceful and prosperous new year.

-"Every year, my family puts it on sale at the exact time of the Lantern Festival.
-This year, we sell it from February 13 to February 24 (ie from the 16th to the 27th of the first lunar month)," said Ms. Quan.
+"Every year, my family sells them at the exact time of the Lantern Festival.
+This year, we sell from February 13 to February 24 (ie from the 16th to the 27th of the first lunar month)," said Ms. Quan.

-According to the workers, Ms. Quan's family's Chaozhou yellow tofu shop has the longest tradition of selling here and is only sold for a certain period of time.
+According to the workers, Ms. Quan's family's Trieu Chau yellow tofu shop has the longest tradition of selling here and is only sold for a certain period of time.

-"Moreover, in recent days, the restaurant has been widely spread on social networks and newspapers, so more and more customers are coming," said a worker.
+"Moreover, in recent days, the shop has been widely spread on social networks and newspapers, so more and more customers are coming," said a worker.

 The restaurant sells 5 familiar dishes to Chinese people: yellow tofu, chive cake, willow leaf cake, taro cake, and cassava cake.
-When coming here, almost everyone will order yellow tofu - the restaurant's "best seller".
+Coming here, almost everyone will order yellow tofu - the restaurant's "best seller".

 Người dân TP.HCM chờ cả tiếng để mua tàu hũ vàng Triều Châu bán mỗi năm một lần ở Hội quán Nghĩa An - Ảnh 3.